JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-02-25-CoralHistology.md

 ##### 10) Decalcify coral

-Make a 10% hydrochloric acid solution in a plastic beaker/container and place coral in solution.
+In a fume good, make a 10% hydrochloric acid solution in a plastic beaker/container and place coral in solution.
 The coral may bubble or fizz slightly.
 Leave the coral to decalcify - this may take several hours or days.

 To see expanded decalcification protocol, go [here](https://github.com/chloe-gilligan/Gilligan_Putnam_Lab_Notebook/blob/master/_posts/2021-06-14-Decalcification.md).

 ##### 11) Once decalcification is complete, store tissue in falcon tube in 20% Z-fix.

+Once the coral is fully decalcified, put one piece of decalcified tissue in a 15 mL falcon tube to send to Pacific Pathology.
+Put the other piece in a 15/50 mL falcon tube and store in fridge as backup.
+Parafilm the top of all tubes.

 If necessary, examine the now-decalcified coral tissue under a dissecting microscope.
 To see the dissecting microscope protocol, go [here](https://github.com/chloe-gilligan/Gilligan_Putnam_Lab_Notebook/blob/master/_posts/2021-06-24-Dissecting-Microscope.md).